Woutitit/woutitit.github.io/production/thoughts.md

 There are other reasons to seperate patches.
 The obvious ones are different processing, control different more interesting timbres, different functions and all that stuff.
 Like for a kick, selecting a perfect transient and then adding a perfect body, all that kind of good stuff.
 Or stereo layers and all that stuff.

+You can also seperate because often you want to sidechain the sub only so it's handy to have a sub patch and then a mid bass patch.

 Lastly, also all this stuff will depend a bit on the timbres too.
 Again, if for some reason your chord stack is/needs to be harsh, then do your lead less harsh as it will be too much.
 Usually you'll have you'r lead a bit more harsh and then your chords a bit less harsh (but again, either by tucking away and/or rolling off, decreasing volume, all that stuff).